sergeypypyrev/BrowserDevTest/README.md

 1. Attach dmg by double clicking it.
 1. Open Terminal (Launchpad -> Other -> Terminal)
 1. Run command /Volumes/BrowserDevTest/BrowserDevTest.app/Contents/MacOS/BrowserDevTest in Terminal.
 1. This command launches app with custom WebKit, so, it will print "this is WebKit built by Sergey Pypyrev".
+The same text is printed when user opens popup.
 1. Exit app.
 1. Run command /Volumes/BrowserDevTest/BrowserDevTest.app/Contents/MacOS/BrowserDevTest.real in Terminal.
 1. This command launches app with system WebKit, so, it will print nothing.